Fans cheer, but Asia gives iPhone 7 subdued welcome

 | SHANGHAI/SYDNEY

-SHANGHAI/SYDNEY Apple Inc fans from Sydney to Shanghai, the first customers worldwide to snap the new iPhone 7 off the shelves, cheered as they left stores on Friday brandishing their purchases, flanked by applauding sales staff.
+SHANGHAI/SYDNEY Apple Inc (AAPL.O) fans from Sydney to Shanghai, the first customers worldwide to snap the new iPhone 7 off the shelves, cheered as they left stores on Friday brandishing their purchases, flanked by applauding sales staff.

 But underneath the usual fanfare, the crowds of enthusiasts and overnight campers were smaller than in past years.
 Some customers complained after the larger version and models with the new jet-black color sold out.